Explosion at Idaho waste site injures 3, leaves 1 missing

-An explosion Saturday at a hazardous waste site in southwestern Idaho injured three workers and left another missing, officials said.
+An explosion Saturday at a hazardous waste site in southwestern Idaho heavily damaged a building, injured three workers and left one man missing, officials said.

-The company US Ecology said the explosion occurred inside one of the buildings at the facility about 50 miles (80 kilometers) south of Boise.
-The company said 15 employees were working at the time of the explosion.
+The company US Ecology said 15 employees were working at the time of the explosion, which occurred in a building at the facility about 50 miles (80 kilometers) south of Boise.

 Continue Reading Below